Introduction of the Chinese Association of Political Science

 2. The structure of CAPS

 CAPS has its annual congress.
 Each two years, the congress of CAPS holds an election to change its governing council (GC) members and the new GC elects the president.
 The secretary-general (SG) is nominated by the president with the consent of the GC.
-The current president of CAPS is Prof. Yu-Shan Wu (acting 2016-2018) who is also the distinguished research fellow at Academia Sinica and a professor at the Department of Political Science of the National Taiwan University (NTU).
+The current president of CAPS is Prof. Hsin-Chih Chen (acting 2017-2019) who is also a professor at the Department of Political Science of the National Cheng Kung University (NCKU).

 3. Academic activities